milpflow/milpflow/README.md

 ```

-TCP Performance Evaluation:
+TCP and UDP Performance Evaluation:
 --------------------------

 More precise results are acquired when you run the host-host TCP traffic evaluation all at the same time.
-If the MILP model was solved with MILPFlow, all the data traffic should be run without losses of packets:
+If the MILP model was solved with MILPFlow, all the data traffic should be run without losses of packets.

+For TCP evaluation use: *clientTCP.sh* and *serverTCP.sh*

+For UDP evaluation use: *clientUDP.sh* and *serverUDP.sh*

 * Start your TCP servers in each host: